 As a result of digital dictation is a quicker process, doctors are able to spare more time when dictating their notes.
 Patients will receive a more attentive and personalized level of care.

 If you are interested in learning more about digital dictation or back end speech recognition, please feel free to get in touch.
-You can do so by emailing email@example.com.
+We’re happy to talk through available options.